microsoft/nni/docs/en_US/Compression/Pruner.rst

     * "l2_activation": rank heads by the L2-norm of their attention computation output.
     * "taylorfo": rank heads by l1 norm of the output of attention computation * gradient for this output.
 Check more details in `this paper <https://arxiv.org/abs/1905.10650>`__ and `this one <https://arxiv.org/abs/1611.06440>`__.

-We support local sorting (i.e., sorting heads within a layer) and global sorting (sorting all heads together), and you can control by setting the `global_sort` parameter.
-Note that if `global_sort=True` is passed, all weights must have the same sparsity in the config list.
+We support local sorting (i.e., sorting heads within a layer) and global sorting (sorting all heads together), and you can control by setting the ``global_sort`` parameter.
+Note that if ``global_sort=True`` is passed, all weights must have the same sparsity in the config list.

 In our implementation, we support two ways to group the four weights in the same layer together.
-You can either pass a 2-d list containing the names of these modules (usage 1 below) to the pruner, or simply pass a dummy input and the pruner will run `torch.jit.trace` to group the weights (usage 2 below).
+You can either pass a 2-d list containing the names of these modules (usage 1 below) to the pruner, or simply pass a dummy input and the pruner will run ``torch.jit.trace`` to group the weights (usage 2 below).

 However, if you would like to assign different sparsity to each layer, currently you could only use the first option, i.e., passing names of the weights to the pruner (usage 3 below).

 In addition to the following usage guide, we provide a more detailed example of pruning BERT and running it on tasks from the GLUE benchmark.
-Please find it in this :githublink:`example <examples/model_compress/pruning/transformers>`.
+Please find it in this :githublink:`page <examples/model_compress/pruning/transformers>`.

 Usage
 ^^^^^